 Ruth Fuller Field (1864-1930)

 Ruth Fuller Field, who published her book Stone Wall: Autobiography of an American Lesbian under the pen name Mary Casal, was born into a poor, rural New England family.
-Her book tells of her trials trying to fit in as a heterosexual woman, but eventually accepting her homosexual life.
+Her book tells of her trials trying to fit in as a heterosexual woman, but eventually accepting her identity.
 After marriage and giving birth to two children who died shortly after childbirth, and a brief stint as a teacher before being fired for her “immoral” sexual attractions, Field eventually accepted her identity, living with different lovers around the United States for the rest of her life.